 Step 2: Safety Precautions

 Here’s my little safety warning.

 Wear long sleeves and gloves when you install insulation.
 Fiberglass insulation is made up of small particles of glass which can irritate the skin.

 Even if you’re using mineral wool insulation like I was, it’s still a good idea to keep exposed skin protected.

-Installing insulation is one of the easiest things I’ve done around the house.
-The entire process took less than an hour, and that includes cutting pieces to fit.
+The entire process to insulate my garage wall was one of the easiest things I’ve done around the house.
+It took less than an hour, and that includes cutting pieces to fit.

 The insulation needs space to breathe.
 Actually it needs to trap the cold air between the exterior wall and not let it through to your garage.
 Its the same thing in principal.